Project members: Array

 Determine the size of the array

 Every array expects the size (the capacity) to be specified explicitly in its attribute Dimension.
 The size determines how many items the array can store.
 Please note, new added arrays are configured per default with 4 items.
 Moreover, the size of an inherited array can't be changed retrospectively in the derived class.
+Also the size can't change dynamically at the runtime of the application.

 Determine the initialization values for array items